BrianBoddaert/PredictingPhysicsResearchProject/README.md

 (*Applying our increments*)

+Now, all that was left to do is was check and see if everything checks out and then to demonstrate the result.
+I did this by spawning a projectile with a set velocity and rigidbody.
+I connected the "results" positions using Unity's debugging features and I also added the ability to change the velocity and direction at real time.

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/35961897/103575211-a8ad6780-4ed1-11eb-84db-7545e71a03e1.gif)

 (*Result*)

 ### Predicting bounce ###

+The next thing I wanted to tackle was predicting a bounce result.
+I was able to predict the bounce direction by using Vector3.reflect(), and applying a physics material to the projectile (Without one the projectile has no bounce).

 ## Difficulties ##
+The next thing I wanted to tackle was predicting a bounce result.
+I was able to predict the resulting direction from using a raycast and using the hit normal in Vector3.reflect(), this however did not create the wished result.
+This bounce would be an ideal result that you would see with for instance a basketbal, but when I fired my test projectile at a wall, it had no bounce whatsoever.

+The next thing I wanted to tackle was predicting a bounce result.
+Which proved trickier than I initially thought.
+When bouncing against a static wall a part of the velocity
 ##  Result ##
 ## Conclusion ##